Dr4goniez/dragobot/README.md

-This is a bot application hosted on Toolforge, running on Japanese Wikipedia.
+This is a bot application hosted on Toolforge, running on the Japanese Wikipedia.
 It is maintained by [User:Dragoniez](https://meta.wikimedia.org/wiki/User:Dragoniez).